jgarc186/second-brain/3-resources/books/2025/algorithms-and-data-structures/chapter_6_optimizing_for_optimistic_scenarios.md

 # Chapter 6: Optimizing for Optimistic Scenarios

+### Summary:
+Being able to consider all scenarios is an important skill that can help you choose the appropriate algorithm for every situation. if we have an algorithm that takes N4 + N3 + N2 + N steps, we only consider N4 to be significant-and just call it O(N4).
+Being able to discern between best-, average-, and worst-case scenarios is a key skill in choosing the best algorithm for your needs, as well as taking existing algorithms and optimizing them further to make them significantly faster.

+### Notes:
 - if you're prpared for the worst, things will turn out okay. pg 79
 - Being able to consider all scenarios is an important skill that can help you choose the appropriate algorithm for every situation. pg 79
 - Big O notation only takes into account the highest order of N when we have multiple orders added together. pg 87